Catherine or Cate

 Tom could see the soft glow in his mind's eye, turning the golden sandstone pink and orange in the crisp evening air once the weather turned.
 Voldemort growled somewhere in the back of his mind.

-Looking around, the newly rebuild areas also had removed the dangerous cobblestones and replace them with new antislip flagstones and by the looks of those areas drainage has been improved.
+Looking around, the newly rebuilt areas also had removed the dangerous cobblestones and replace them with new antislip flagstones and by the looks of those areas drainage has been improved.
 The rebuilding of Diagon Alley had been practical and inviting and far more space conscious.
 Tom could see at least ten businesses with shop fronts that didn't formally trade in the Alley.

 And as Tom walked past the entrance to Knockturn Alley he saw the biggest change of all.
 There were buildings down the unsavoury side street that had been rebuilt to look the same as those rebuilt in the alley.
 As he wandered Tom noticed that all the new buildings had purpose.
 One building was labelled a refuge for werewolves and in the ground floor office was a business promoting heavy lifting workcrews for hire.
 The building next door housed hags and their nannying service.
 There was also one for demons.